Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 While a congratulations are in order for starters, you’ll also need to put their mind at ease and answer any burning questions they have.
 This usually revolves around their leaving date, and Statutory Maternity Pay.

-Your business might already have procedures in place for this, but don’t worry if it doesn’t!
+Your business might already have procedures in place for different types of parental leave and pay, but don’t worry if it doesn’t!
 We’ll guide you through Statutory Maternity Pay to help you prepare.

 Statutory Maternity Pay (SMP) is an ‘employee benefit’ for members of the team who are pregnant and go on maternity leave when their baby is due to be born.
 Eligible employees will receive regular payments of SMP into their bank account, which they can receive for up to 39 weeks.